 Abstract

 Brassica napus, a globally important oilseed crop, is an allotetraploid hybrid species with two subgenomes originating from B. rapa and B. oleracea.
 The presence of two highly similar subgenomes has made the assembly of a complete draft genome challenging.
 The high degree of similarity between the subgenomes increases the difficulty of resolving the two subgenomes; it has also resulted in homoeologous exchanges between the genomes resulting in variations in gene copy number, which further complicates assigning sequences to correct chromosomes.
 Despite these challenges, high quality draft genomes of this species have been released.
 Using third generation sequencing and assembly technologies, we generated a new genome assembly for a synthetic Brassica napus cultivar, Da-Ae.
-Through the use of long reads, linked-reads, and Hi-C proximity data, we assembled a new draft genome that provides the community with a more complete reference genome of Brassica napus.
+Through the use of long reads, linked-reads, and Hi-C proximity data, we assembled a new draft genome that provides the community with an additional high quality reference genome of Brassica napus.
 In addition, we identified potential hotspots of homoeologous exchange between subgenomes within Da-Ae, based on their presence in other independently-derived lines.
 The occurrence of these hotspots may provide insight into understanding the genetic rearrangements required for B. napus to be viable following the hybridization of B. rapa and B. oleracea.

 Introduction

-Brassica napus, commonly known as rapeseed, is the second most widely cultivated oilseed crop in the world (“FAOSTAT”).
+Brassica napus, commonly known as rapeseed, is the second most widely cultivated oilseed crop in the world (“FAOSTAT 2018”).
 Historically, rapeseed oil was used primarily in the production of lubricants due to its high erucic acid content.
-In the late 1970s, new, edible, low erucic acid cultivars were created, enabling rapeseed oil to become a major component of most commercial vegetable oil products(Oplinger et al. 1989(Oplinger et al. 1989)).
-The demand for rapeseed oil has caused global production to more than triple in the last few decades, with China and Canada being the world’s largest producers((“PSD Online”)“PSD Online”, 2018).
+In the late 1970s, new, edible, low erucic acid cultivars were created, enabling rapeseed oil to become a major component of most commercial vegetable oil products (Oplinger et al. 1989).
+The demand for rapeseed oil has caused global production to more than triple in the last few decades, with China and Canada being the world’s largest producers (“PSD Online 2018”).
 Numerous attempts are being made to understand the biology of B. napus with the goal of increasing production to keep up with demand.